-3.3 Its §14 is intended to maintain the full weight of the Modified Plan in decision making for up to two years after it is remade, given the plan has allocated housing land to meet its identified housing requirement.
-At present this requires that CDC needs only to demonstrate a three-year supply of housing land and that the housing delivery test is met, though at the time of submission the Government is consulting on a proposal to remove those provisions and to extend the period to which the paragraph applies from two to five years.
-The housing allocation provisions of the Original Plan for the Parish have already met that requirement for the period to 2029.
-CDC has also advised the Parish Council that the Modified Plan should make provision for the Cooks Lane scheme - which has been granted permission but is yet to be implemented - in this modified Plan (see Policy SB2 for further details).
+3.3 Firstly, its §14 will maintain the full weight of the Modified Plan in decision making for up to two years after it is remade, provided the plan has allocated housing land to meet its identified housing requirement, unless CDC cannot demonstrate a three-year supply of housing land or has failed its housing delivery test.
+In this respect, the housing allocation provisions of the Original Plan for the Parish have already met that requirement for the period to 2029.
+However, CDC has advised the Parish Council that it should make provision for the Cooks Lane scheme, which has yet to be implemented, in this modified Plan (see Policy SB2 for further details).

-3.4 The following paragraphs of the NPPF are also especially relevant:
+- 3.4 The following paragraphs of the NPPF are also especially relevant:

-- Achieving sustainable development
+- o Achieving sustainable development

 - Neighbourhood Planning

-- o Delivering a wide choice of high quality homes
+- Delivering a wide choice of high quality homes

 - Building a strong, competitive economy

-- Promoting healthy safe communities
+- o Promoting healthy safe communities

 - Open space and recreation

 - Local green spaces

 - Well-designed places

 - Planning for Climate Change

 - o Conserving and enhancing the natural environment

 - Habitats and Biodiversity

-- o Conserving and enhancing the historic environment
+- Conserving and enhancing the historic environment